swiftingio/swiftingio.github.io/_posts/2020-06-31-SwiftUI-and-TCA-watch-your-perfomance.md

 ```
  **Solution**

 Let’s create the Environment within the `MyViewData` struct, where we can define our function that performs those heavy operations.
-As a result of the function we can run an `Effect` so in the later usage we could easily dispatch the execution to the proper queue.
+As a result of the function we can run an `Effect`* so in the later usage we could easily dispatch the execution to the proper queue.

+**`Effect` type encapsulates a unit of work that can be run in the outside world, and can feed data back to the `Store`.
+It is the perfect place to do side effects, such as network requests, saving/loading from disk, creating timers, interacting with dependencies, and more.* [(source)](https://pointfreeco.github.io/swift-composable-architecture/Effect/)

 ```
  public struct Environment {